Is there anything that we creative types prize more than imagination? I expect not.

 Problem is, in our hyperconnected world, information bombards us, and processing all of that information consumes our mental resources.

-Here are 5 habits I adopt to protect and replenish the mental space I need to do my creative work.
+Here are 5 habits I adopt to protect and replenish the mental space I need to do creative work.

 1. Honor Creative Goals

 Keeping my long-term aims in mind, I set smaller goals for each day, week, and month.
 I then affirm the importance of these goals throughout the day so that they stay in my thoughts.

 3. Trim TV and Computer Time

 Because I know that information will grab my attention, especially when I find it interesting, I set limits on how much I take in.
 I enjoy the time I spend online and watching movies, but I don’t overindulge.